awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 You can create and configure network interfaces in your account and attach them to instances in your VPC\.
 Your account might also have *requester\-managed* network interfaces, which are created and managed by AWS services to enable you to use other resources and services\.
 You cannot manage these network interfaces yourself\.
 For more information, see [Requester\-Managed Network Interfaces](requester-managed-eni.md)\.

-All network interfaces have the *eni\-xxxxxxxx* resource identifier\.
+All network interfaces have a resource identifier that starts with *eni\-*\.

 **Important**
 The term 'elastic network interface' is sometimes shortened to 'ENI'\.
 This is not the same as the Elastic Network Adapter \(ENA\), which is a custom interface that optimizes network performance on some instance types\.
 For more information, see [Enhanced Networking on Linux](enhanced-networking.md)\.